-When an allegation is received, the member of staff being told must tell the Buzzers Academies Designated Safeguarding Lead (DSL) immediately and give them a copy of the written report.
+When an allegation is received, the member of staff being told, must tell the company's Designated Safeguarding Lead (DSL) immediately, and give them a copy of the written 'Incident Report Form'.
 If this allegation has been received within a school setting, then the School Safeguarding Officer must also be informed.

-Depending on the situation, Buzzers Academies reserves the right to immediately suspend staff if it is deemed appropriate.
+Depending on the situation, Buzzers Academies reserve the right to immediately suspend staff if it is deemed appropriate.

-Any suspicion, allegation or incident should be reported to the Buzzers Academies Designated Safeguarding Lead (DSL) as soon as possible and recorded.
-It is the responsibility of the Buzzers Academies Designated Safeguarding Lead (DSL) to inform the Local Authority Designated Officer (LADO) without delay if deemed appropriate.
+Any suspicion, allegation or incident should be reported to the company's Designated Safeguarding Lead (DSL) as soon as possible and recorded.
+It is the responsibility of the company DSL to inform the Local Authority Social Care Team without delay if deemed appropriate.
+Please refer to the information at the end of the policy on how to contact the Bromley LADO Team.